CME: Chemical and Molecular Engineering

 CME 441: Process Engineering and Design II

-Major design project: a review of engineering design principles; engineering economics, economic evaluation, capital cost estimation; process optimization; profitability analysis for efficient and accurate process design.
+Review of engineering design principles; engineering economics, economic evaluation, capital cost estimation; process optimization; profitability analysis for efficient and accurate process design.
+HAZOP analysis.
+Application of CHEMCAD in a commercial process.
+Final process flowsheet design preparation incorporating engineering standards.
+This course has an associated fee.
+Please see www.stonybrook.edu/coursefees for more information.

 Prerequisites: CME 401 and 440